 It is common to have a variety of different entities or vehicles within your structure, allowing for the most tax-effective distribution of your income and capital of the business.
 There is no ‘one size fits all’ structure for a business.
-When setting up a structure, it is essential that you seek complete advice from qualified professionals that caters to your unique situation.
+When setting up a structure, it is essential that you seek complete business startup advice from qualified professionals that caters to your unique situation.
 Therefore, stay away from ‘barbecue advice’ when it comes to making important and complex decisions about running your business.

 As we have seen, the considerations that go into the Start-up phase are extensive and require a great deal of advice from a range of different consultants.
 If all of the matters covered in this section are not considered at this stage, you may find that once you do eventually get around to considering them, you will have incurred additional significant costs because of the delay.
 A very common example is where a business begins as a sole trader, and later it is transitioned into a company, whereby it incurs tax and duty costs for the transfer along with the legal and accountancy costs in doing so.

-Similarly, without early advice as to the terms of the lease, you may be two or three years into a five or 10-year lease, and realise that you have agreed to an uncommercial term that will cost you a significant amount of money down the track.
+Similarly, without early business startup advice as to the terms of the lease, you may be two or three years into a five or 10-year lease, and realise that you have agreed to an uncommercial term that will cost you a significant amount of money down the track.
 As the lease is a binding contract between the business owner and the landlord, it cannot be changed and, if you want to stay in the premises long term, you may have significant issues trying to renegotiate the terms of the lease, even with legal advice.
 Evaluating the different aspects of this phase slowly and carefully will ensure that you successfully set up your business on sound financial footing.
 I have seen many business owners rush their way through this phase and not consider the implications of their actions, incurring them thousands of dollars in unnecessary costs.
 Once you have successfully navigated your way through Phase 2 – Start-Up, you are ready to proceed into Phase 3 – Initial Clients.